koushik4dev/Simple-Site-Blocker/README.md

-# Simple Site Blocker 🚫
+# TabGuardian 🚫

-A Chrome extension to block distracting websites like Facebook, YouTube, etc.
+A Chrome extension to block distracting websites like Facebook, Instagram , YouTube, etc.
 Includes features to **add** and **unblock** sites easily.

 ## Features